 In the enterprise, BYON is an offshoot of the BYOD movement.
-Many employees who bring their own computing devices to work also have the ability to create a wireless hot spot by tethering their mobile phone's cellular connection to some other computing device.
-Employees can also create hot spots by bringing in a small wireless router that plugs into an electrical outlet (see MiFi ).
+Many employees who bring their own computing devices to work also have the ability to create a mobile hotspot by tethering their smartphone's cellular connection to some other computing device.
+Employees can also create hot spots by bringing in a small wireless router that plugs into an electrical outlet (see MiFi).
 In some organizations, employees "bring their own networks" to access social media or shopping websites blocked by administrators.

 Once an ad hoc network has been created, employees often stay connected to the network they've created and log into corporate applications, which can cause problems.
 For example, corporate data that passes through the ad hoc network cannot be monitored and may not be secure.
 In addition to exposing potentially sensitive corporate information, data traveling outside the corporate network can introduce new malware threats and place other corporate data at risk.